publiccodenet/about/contributor-guides/for-individuals.md

 If you want to add new pages, please have a look at [how we structure this repository](../activities/documentation/index.md).

-As per [the content governance guide](../GOVERNANCE.md) pull requests can only be merged into `develop` or `main` after being reviewed by a director.
+To get your contributions merged, you should make your pull request towards the branch `develop`, as per [the content governance guide](../GOVERNANCE.md).

 ### Contribute to our projects